withastro/docs/src/pages/en/core-concepts/astro-components.md

 **Example:** `<script hoist>import './some-external-script.js';</script>`
 **When to use this:** If your external script lives inside of `src/` _and_ it supports the ESM module type.

-Astro detects these JavaScript client-side imports and then builds, optimizes, and adds the CSS to the page automatically.
+Astro detects these JavaScript client-side imports and then builds, optimizes, and adds the JS to the page automatically.

 ```astro
 <script hoist>